7-Day Self-Drive Tour of the Complete Ring Road of Iceland

 • More

-If a long soak in a hot spring is not for you, consider a detour to Dettifoss, Iceland's most powerful waterfall.
-With an impressive width of 330 feet (100 meters) and a drop of 144 feet (44 meters) into the Jokulsargljufur canyon, the thundering spectacle of Dettifoss offers a breathtaking display of nature's raw power.
+Take a detour to Dettifoss, Iceland’s most powerful waterfall.
+With a width of 330 feet (100 meters) and a drop of 144 feet (44 meters) into the Jokulsargljufur Canyon, the sheer force of Dettifoss is awe-inspiring.
+Its mist can be seen from miles away.

 Read more